andrelohmann/vagrant_osm/README.md

 ## Content

 This repository is a starting point to get a deep dive into OSM Development.
-It is based on the [switch2osm](https://switch2osm.org/serving-tiles/manually-building-a-tile-server-ubuntu-22-04-lts/) installation instructuins.
+It is based on the [switch2osm](https://switch2osm.org/serving-tiles/manually-building-a-tile-server-ubuntu-22-04-lts/) installation instructions.

 ### Components